 Diabetes is the most common endocrine / metabolic disorder.

-Endocrine disorders involve an abnormality of one of the body's endocrine glands.
-Among the endocrine disorders, thyroid problems are the most common are thyroid underactivity and overactivity and thyroid growths.
-Metabolic Disorders include Diabetes mellitus, hyperlipidemia and osteoporosis.
+Endocrine Disorders Endocrine disorders involve an abnormality of one of the body’s endocrine glands.
+Among the endocrine disorders, thyroid problems are the most common.
+Thyroid underactivity/over…

 This whole Brexit thing is starting to look like a game of Endocrinopoly.